 Composition takes place in Edit

 mode.
-To preview your entry as it will appear on your publication enter Preview
+To preview your entry as it will appear when it is live on Mirror, enter Preview

 Blocks

-Media embeds and economic blocks on Mirror are recognized with a simple formatting convention: an individual link on it’s own line of text.
-To manually create a block, insert a new line of text, add a link, then add a line break.
+Media Blocks can also be created via hyperlink with a simple formatting convention: an individual link on its own line of text.
+To manually create a Block, insert a new line of text, add a link, then add a line break.
 Ensure that the new line only contains a single link.
-Here is an example which creates a Youtube video embed.
+Here is an example which creates a Youtube video Block.

 Powers of Ten illustrates the universe as an arena of both continuity and change, of everyday picnics and cosmic mystery.